cocos/cocos-docs/en/editor/preview/preview-guid.md

 You can open **Developer -> Build Debugging Tools** to see if there are any error messages.

 Under normal circumstances, if generating `settings.js` fails, there will be error messages in console.
 Most common is a script error, because when generating `settings.js`, all scripts in the project are loaded in the build process.
 If any script contains illegal writing, an unexpected error will be thrown during the loading process and `setting.js` will fail to be generated.
 For specific error message information, you can refer to the hint in the error message.
-Usually the error content here is the uuid of the asset.
+Usually the error content here is the UUID of the asset.
 The corresponding `uuid` can be copied to the __Assets__ panel to search and locate the script.

 Please refer to the [Introduction To The Build Process](../publish/build-guide.md) documentation for additional details about how `settings.js` is generated.

 ### Assets Loading with a 404

 Usually, this is caused by asset loss or import failure.
-Please **use the missing asset uuid to search in the editor's assets panel**.
+Please **use the missing asset UUID to search in the editor's assets panel**.
 If no assets are found, usually the asset is lost.
 You need to modify the scene or asset using the assets.
 If assets are found, you can try to re-import.